turingschool/front-end-curriculum/projects/foto-finder-final.md

 ## Functionality

-* **4:** Iterations **0-4 are fully functional** with no bugs, and 2 of the 3 user stories in Iteration 4 are fully functional.
-At least one bullet point in Iteration 5 is fully functional.
+* **4:** Iterations **0-3 are fully functional** with no bugs.
-* **3:** Iterations **0-4 are fully functional**.
+* **3:** Iterations **0-2 are fully functional**.
 One small bug may exist.
 (Point of clarity - a small bug is not a missing feature or a completely broken feature; it's a feature that usually works but under certain edge cases, behaves unexpectedly).
-* **2:** Iterations **0-3 are fully functional** with no bugs.
+* **2:** Iterations **0-1 are fully functional** with no bugs.
-* **1:** Iterations 0-1 are functional.
+* **1:** Iterations 0-1 are mostly functional.

 ## UI/Comp Recreation

-The topic does not have to be Beyonce.
-Besides assets and name of app, students are expected to recreate the comp.

 * **4:** Additional elements that have been added **match** the visuals established in the comps. **Finished touches** such as `cursor: pointer` on hover are thoughtfully implemented.
-* **3:** Application implements all major comp details accurately and correctly on desktop, tablet, and large TV with **smooth** transitions between screen sizes. **Additional elements added generally match** the visuals established in the comps, but may be slightly awkward. **Nothing about the UI is confusing** to a user who has never seen this application before.
+* **3:** Application implements all major comp details accurately and correctly on desktop. **Additional elements added generally match** the visuals established in the comps, but may be slightly awkward. **Nothing about the UI is confusing** to a user who has never seen this application before.
-* **2:** Application implements all major comp details accurately and correctly on desktop, **tablet, and large TV**.
+* **2:** Application implements all major comp details accurately and correctly on desktop.
 Transitions between screen sizes may not be smooth.
 Some UI may be slightly confusing or unclear.
 * **1:** Application implements all major comp details accurately and correctly on desktop only (colors, fonts, icons, spacing, alignment, etc.)

 ## HTML